Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Purely axial holographic dislocation

 All other 1-forms and 2-forms that we need to evaluate are given in Eqs.~\eqref{Kab}--\eqref{F} in Appendix \ref{Computations}.
 To reduce the four-dimensional Levi-Civita symbol to three dimensions, we use the convention $\epsilon _{tijk}\equiv \epsilon _{ijk}$, and denote the 3D surface element as $\mathrm{d}\sigma _{i}=\dfrac{\rho }{2}\,\epsilon _{ijk}\,\mathrm{d}y^{j}\wedge \mathrm{d}y^{k}$.
 All notation is summarized in Appendix \ref{conventions}.

-We have to analyze Eqs.~\eqref{C} in different branches of solutions because not all of them describe holographic WSMs.

-The chiral anomaly depends only on the axial torsion, thus it is natural first to try to solve the holographic equations when the diagonal torsion vector is zero, $B_\mu=0$.
+We have to analyze Eqs.~\eqref{C} in different branches of solutions.
+A simple possibility is to assume that the dislocation is purely axial, and try to solve the holographic equations when the diagonal torsion vector is zero, $B_{\mu }=0$.
 This case has been worked out in detail in Appendix \ref{Only A}.
-We found that the equations $\bar C_a=0$ lead to the branching of solutions because of $A^{i}\partial _{i}A^{z}=0$.
+We found that the equations $\bar{C}_{a}=0$ lead to the branching of solutions.

 When the axial torsion $A_{i}$ has only the horizontal component, $A_\rho$, and $A_z=0$ (see Appendix \ref{Horizontal}), there is a complex solution given by Eqs.~\eqref{sol}.
 This solution is not physical because it is complex, and also because it depends on an arbitrary function $\zeta (z)$, not determined uniquely by the holographic equations.